Moments

 Response

-WAIT UNTIL RESPONSE IS RECEIVED – select this check box and the next step in the Flow will be activated only after the response has been received.
+Enable this option if you want the next step in the flow to be activated only after the response has been received.

-RESPONSE BODY VARIABLE – the called API data received from the external system can be saved to a flow variable and used in the rest of the flow.
-To save data to the variables you will need to do the following: Enter a JSON path expression such as $ loyalty_points.
-A path must point to a single value; if the value is an array or object, it will be considered an error and NULL will be set to this variable.
+You can save the API data that is received from the external system in a flow variable and use it in the rest of the flow.
+To save data to a variable, enter a JSON path expression such as $ loyalty_points.
+The path must point to a single value.
+If the value is an array or object, it is considered an error, and the variable is set to NULL.

 Scheduling

-The options shown in this section will help streamline the data exchange.
-To start scheduling, enable the following features in the Scheduling tab:
+Scheduling options help streamline the data exchange.
+To start scheduling, enable one or more of the following features in the Scheduling tab.

-• Enter the number of messages you want delivered within a specific time period
+Specify the number of messages you want delivered within a specific period.

 Custom Exchange elements